callistaenterprise/k8s-tutorial/README.md

 `git co step6`

 * A new version of the backend quotes application is available, which delivers localized quotes, based on requested locale.
-Build and push the new docker image to the registry.
+Build and push the new docker image to the registry, by running the following commands in the CoreOS shell window:

 `cd quotes`